 FAQ pages come in different shapes, sizes and formats.
 Not all FAQ pages look the same or have the same content.
 Follow the guidelines above and customize it to your needs.
 To get started, try one of these 3 suggestions.

-There are many different formats and templates that can get you started.
-Following a template is as simple as just downloading or copying the example and filling in your own information.
-Templates can be very helpful as an outline to get you started, but do your due diligence in your selection to ensure it is a good format.
+Templates can be very helpful as an outline to get you started, but do your due diligence in your selection to ensure it is a good format for you.

 Remember: there is no universal template.
 Be sure to customize based on your brand design and your customer’s behavior.

 If you know what you want and need, you can do it yourself.
 Once you know what it should look like and what should be included, create your own with a logical order and format that makes sense for your business.

 Again, here you have to be careful in making sure you have a way to ensure that your page will work well.